7799043/notes-app/README.txt

 #### TOOLS USED:
  - coffee
  - Visual Studio Code
- - JavaScript Full Stack HTML, CSS, JavaScript & Node.js
+ - Full Stack HTML, CSS, JavaScript & Node.js

 #### STEPS TAKEN IN THE PROJECT:
 -Implementing the code according to the video tutorials